 Dermapen Aftercare Tips

 Microneedling involves puncturing your skin.
 After the procedure, the skin surrounding your stretch marks may redden, burn, swell, or peel.
 Although these side effects should clear up after a while, mishandling your skin could have severe repercussions.

 - Apply a specialized serum that contains vitamin C, growth factors, hyaluronic acid, or copper peptides.
 However, go easy on vitamin C, as its low pH could cause skin inflammation.

-As your skin is overly sensitive at the moment, avoid swimming, exercise, or any strenuous activities that may cause sweating for at least 72 hours.
+Since your skin is too sensitive at the moment, avoid swimming, exercise, or any strenuous activities that may cause sweating for at least 72 hours.

-Using a Microneedling Pen for stretch marks at home is a generally safe and effective way to achieve smooth, flawless skin.
-Along with banishing your stretch marks, it may also tighten aging or loose skin and eliminate any scars.
+Using a microneedling pen for stretch marks at home is a generally safe and effective way to achieve smooth, flawless skin.
+In addition to getting rid of stretch marks, it may also tighten saggy or aging skin and get rid of scars.